Probiotics vs. prebiotics: 8 key insights to revolutionise your gut health

 Sources of probiotics

-Probiotics are naturally found in fermented foods.
+Probiotics are naturally found in fermented foods or supplements like the Avea Biomind

 Yoghurt as probiotics.